gabrie30/ghorg/README.md

 ## Selective Repository Cloning

-Ghorg provides several ways to narrow down which repositories get cloned.
+Ghorg provides several optional ways to narrow down which repositories get cloned.
 Filters are applied in this order: **flag-based filters → `--target-repos-path` → `ghorgonly` → `ghorgignore`**.
-Combine as many as you need for fine-grained control.
+They can work in combination for a fine-grained control.

 ### Flag-based filters